decompals/decompedia/projects/gamecube-wii/skyward-sword.md

 When you write code to match this function, objdiff won't know that your function is related to `fn_8002ECD0` and won't compare them.
 Simply clicking on `fn_8002ECD0` will allow you to choose a function implemented by you and temporarily "map" these two functions.

-After you have a function matched and you're reasonably certain about argument types, you'll have to make the name known to the rest of the tooling by updating `config/SOUE01/symbols.txt`.
+After you have a function matched and you're reasonably certain about argument types, you'll have to make the name known to the rest of the tooling by updating `config/SOUE01/symbols.txt` (or the relevant REL `symbols.txt`).
 The most convenient way to do this is using the command line, which will apply all objdiff mappings in bulk:

 ```sh
 python ./tools/custom/apply_objdiff_mappings.py
 ```

-You can also manually change symbols entry one by one by right-clicking your symbol, choosing `Copy <mangled name>`, where "mangled name" is the least readable version of the function name, and then opening the `config/SOUE01/symbols.txt` file to replace `fn_8002ECD0` with the mangled name.
+You can also manually change symbols entries one by one by right-clicking your symbol, choosing `Copy <mangled name>`, where "mangled name" is the least readable version of the function name, and then opening the `config/SOUE01/symbols.txt` file to replace `fn_8002ECD0` with the mangled name.

 ### Examples